airgradienthq/airgradient-example-display/README.md

-# International School Bangkok Display Demo
+# International School Bangkok Display Demo - Plain JavaScript

 A demonstration display playground for the International School Bangkok (ISB) showcasing air quality monitoring data using public APIs.
-This Angular application provides a real-time display interface for environmental measurements.
+This application provides a real-time display interface for environmental measurements using **plain JavaScript** instead of Angular.

 ## Overview